-Our friends at Get on Down invited us to be a part of their Beat Box book launch.
+Our friends at Get on Down invited us to do some live screen printing at their Beat Box book launch.
 The event was hosted at Fourth Wall Project in the Fenway and we had a great turnout.
 We helped design some of the prints this time around and had a great time printing for everyone that came through.

 Screen printing the dog tags was a little tricky because they have a little thickness to them and the print we were asked to do was really tiny.
 Decided to go with a black one-shot enamel for printing on the metal because everything else wiped right off during our initial print tests.
 The final prints looked great and we’re happy with the way they turned out.